 In this part of the lesson, students make the connection between the global carbon cycle, discussed in Part 1, to climate change and it's predicted associated impacts.
-Students begin the lesson by watching a short video on carbon dioxide, reminding them of its role in the global carbon cycle and also connecting concepts to climate change.
-Through answering questions, then reading an article on climate change, any misunderstandings can be addressed.
+Students begin the lesson by watching a short video on carbon dioxide, reminding them of it's role in the global carbon cycle and also re-introducing them to climate change (previously discussed as part of MS-ESS3).
+Through answering questions then reading an article on climate change any misunderstanding can be addressed.